smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 Continuing the terminology:

 * A *member specialization* is a specialization of a class template member that arises because the class template is instantiated.
 The member itself may or may not be a template, and its specialization may be implicit or explicit.
 If the member is a template, specialization as a member (of the containing class template) is distinct from specialization of the member template itself.
-In particular, the former may *cause* the latter.
-See `Diagram: Class template contains function template: Class scope specialization`_ for an example.
+For example, explicit member specialization effectively replaces the entire member, whereas explicit (template) specialization provides a definition for a particular argument sequence.
+Consequently, logically, member specialization happens before template specialization.

 * A *class scope specialization* is an explicit specialization declaration that appears inside the body of a (possibly templated)